seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 {% literate_recipe_step wait="25m" duration="1m" %}

-Take the lid of the dutch oven off.
+Take the lid of the dutch oven off to allow the loaf to brown.

 {% literate_recipe_step wait="25m" duration="1m" %}

 Take the bread out of the oven and place on a wire rack.

-Let cool completely before slicing to allow the structure to set.
+Let cool completely before slicing.
+Yeah, it's difficult.

 -------------------------------------------------------------------------------